 Or you may choose to get the picnic food at the general store and continue on to Elgin (turn left at << the Elgin sign), do some wine tasting, and pick up a bottle or two there for your picnic later on.

 After your wine tasting, I suggest you head back on Hwy 83 about 8 miles north of the general store and turn left or West onto the Road to Box Canyon.
-The turn off is clearly marked.
+The turn-off is clearly marked.
 For about 3 miles, the road is paved.

 We drove through Box Canyon on a Sunday afternoon in mid-October (2011) and encountered only one other vehicle.
+At that time, the road was well-traveled, however, and at that time did not require a high clearance vehicle.

 Returning to Tucson, head back down Madera Canyon Road until you cross the railroad tracks, then turn right or North and parallel the tracks for a couple of miles.
 Pecan orchards on your left.
 When you get to Sahuarita Road you have a decision to make.
 If you turn right and go back across the tracks, in less than a mile you will see the Green Valley Pecan Company on your left.
 Stop at their little shop and treat yourself; pecan pies, pecan candy, everything pecan.
 (1625 E. Sahuarita Rd., Sahuarita, Arizona)